lrodero/cats-effect-tutorial/tutorial.md

 It can be argued than using `IO{java.nio.file.Files.copy(...)}` would get an `IO` with the same characteristics of purity than our function.
 But there is a
 difference: our `IO` is safely cancellable!
-So the user can stop the running code at any time, as our code deals with safe resource release (streams closing) even under such circumstances.
+So the user can stop the running code at any time for example by pressing `Ctrl-C`, our code will deal with safe resource release (streams closing) even under such circumstances.
+The same will apply if the `copy` function is run from other modules that require its functionality.
+If the function is cancelled while being run, still resources will be properly released.

 ### Exercises: improving our small `IO` program
 To finalize we propose you some exercises that will help you to keep improving your IO-kungfu:

+1. Modify the `IOApp` so it shows an error and abort the execution if the origin and destination files are the same, the origin file cannot be open for reading or the destination file cannot be opened for writing.
+Also, if the destination file already exists, the program should ask for confirmation before overwriting that file.
-1. Modify `transmit` so the buffer size is not hardcoded but passed as parameter.
+2. Modify `transmit` so the buffer size is not hardcoded but passed as parameter.
-2. Use some other concurrency tool of cats-effect instead of `semaphore` to ensure mutual exclusion of `transfer` execution and streams closing.
+3. Use some other concurrency tool of cats-effect instead of `semaphore` to ensure mutual exclusion of `transfer` execution and streams closing.
-2. Create a new program able to copy folders.
+4. Create a new program able to copy folders.
 If the origin folder has subfolders, then their contents must be recursively copied too.
 Of course the copying must be safely cancellable at any moment.